stachenov/theme-patcher/README.md

 ## Limitations

-Only integers and colors are supported at the moment.
+The following types are supported at the moments:
+- integers;
+- colors;
+- sizes (width x height).

 It's not possible to specify whether an integer value is scaled or not.
 Instead, there's an auto-detection that should work most of the time.